AgentWombat/CMD_Grapher/README.md

-This is just a fun little math/coding thing I made a few months ago to better familiarize myself with Java.
+This is just a fun little math/coding thing I made a few months ago to have some fun in Java.